 Condon School Holiday Party

-Believe 2 Achieve is our signature fundraiser benefiting other charitable organizations such as the Autism Society of Greater Cincinnati, Down Syndrome Association of Greater Cincinnati, and Stepping Stones Center for its Camp Allyn programs.
+Believe 2 Achieve is our signature fundraiser benefiting other charitable organizations such as Down Syndrome Association of Greater Cincinnati and Stepping Stones Center for its Camp Allyn programs.
 Over $100,000 is raised annually through this event.

 The Rotary Foundation of Cincinnati was formed in 1961.
 Its mission is to provide the leadership, funding and resources necessary to support the diverse humanitarian efforts of the Rotary Club of Cincinnati.
 Its primary goal is to support children, particularly those whose future development is impaired by physical, cultural, emotional, financial and social obstacles.
 We also support the civic and humanitarian needs of local and world communities.